 Trade and regulation

 The UK seafood industry is facing unprecedented change with Brexit and the impacts of Covid-19.
 We help seafood businesses prepare and respond to challenges and opportunities that impact trade.

 Covid-19 support for the seafood industry

 Covid-19 continues to affect our lives and businesses.
-We’re working to support the seafood sector and signposting other sources of help and advice.
+Find advice and guidance on working safely, financial support and other business critical needs

 A thriving international seafood industry brings economic benefits and helps to create healthy and sustainable communities around the world.